Common Configuration (SIP)

 Parameter Name Type XML Type Description

-id [A-Z0-0_-.]
 Attribute [Required] An internal key associated with this SIP Account.

 This may contain letters, digits, _, -, or ..
 Spaces are not permitted.

-(Default = Digest authentication cannot be performed).
+(Default = Digest authentication cannot be performed)

-from_user String Attribute Exact match for the "user" part of the offered "From" header URI.
+from_user String Attribute Exact match for the user part of the offered From header URI.

-from_user_prefix String Attribute Exact or prefix match for the "user" part of the offered "From" header URI.
+from_user_prefix String Attribute Exact or prefix match for the user part of the offered From header URI.

 Trace Trap Entry